ABI-Tutorials/DTP-ModelConstruction/source/modelconstruction.rst

 Smoothfit Tool
 --------------

 This tutorial uses the *Smoothfit* MAP client plugin for interactive fitting.
 The inputs to Smoothfit in a workflow are a model file and a point cloud file (each currently limited to EX or FieldML formats that can be read by OpenCMISS-Zinc).
-The workflow in the MAP client is shown in :numref:`fig_dtp_cp_modcon_fitting_workflow`, and requires only the input files to be specified (and workflow step identifiers to be named):
+The *DTP-Smoothfit-Tutorial* workflow in the MAP client is shown in :numref:`fig_dtp_cp_modcon_fitting_workflow`, and requires only the input files to be specified (and workflow step identifiers to be named):

 .. _fig_dtp_cp_modcon_fitting_workflow: